 We want to hear your problems, but we also want helpful hints and tips.
 And reports of those bugs you've found, from the comical to the downright frustrating.
-You could s weekly best-tip prize of a free 26-issue subscrip nd remember, there's no waiting around for monthly lication dates.
-The best tips, and solutions to your problems will be in print before you can say Alan Si (Please don't send SAEs for replies, we can only answer enquiries in print).
-So whether it's help offered or needed, write to: Tech Tips, New Computer Express, 4 Queen Street, Bath, Avon BA1 1EJ as tweening.
-Some packages will do complete animations given a start and end point but these are simple transformations and are unlikely to look very impressive.
-There's another point to consider too: this sort of job is very demanding of memory and processor time, so you should allow for expanding your Amiga's the memory at least to 1Mb and preferably more, and adding an external disk drive if you don't already have one.
+You could scoop the weekly best-tip prize of a free 26-issue subscription!
+And remember, there's no waiting around for monthly publication dates.
+The best tips, and solutions to your problems will be in print before you can say Alan Sugar (Please don't send SAEs for replies, we can only answer enquiries in print).
+So whether it's help offered or needed, write to: Tech Tips, New Computer Express, 4 Queen Street, Bath, Avon BA1 1EJ the memory at least to 1Mb and preferably more, and adding an external disk drive if you don't already have one.
 A hard disk would make a big difference too.
 And be patient: a fairly simple animation of ten seconds running time might easily take ten hours or more to process, not counting your own time in creating the various images.
 So far as software goes, there are several families of products but a good starting point might be Electronic Arts' Deluxe series.
 Deluxe Paint II is a good all-round tool for creating images, and Deluxe Video allows you to create animations and titles with a variety of special effects.
 They'll cost about £50

-Amiga does help is in automatically creating the movement between one position and the next - a process known
+Amiga does help is in automatically creating the movement between one position and the next - a process known as tweening.